TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/RestrictionBuilder/Index.rst

     as example the frontend behaves much more like a backend call if the admin panel is used.

     The currently active variant is much easier: It always adds sane defaults everywhere, a developer only has to deal with details if they don't fit.
-The Core Team hopes this approach is a good balance between hidden magic, security, transparency and convenience.
+The `Core Team`:pn: hopes this approach is a good balance between hidden magic, security, transparency and convenience.